 Dexter Family Services is a community service organization that provides emergency support for residents within the Dexter school district.
 Volunteers coordinate back to school backpacks, volunteer at the Dexter location of the Faith in Action food pantry, and organize Christmas sponsorship for families in need.
-They customarily receive one quarter of each Caritas collection.
+They customarily receive 25% of each Caritas collection.

 Focus Recipient of the Caritas Committee, vetted to confirm the organization meets Catholic social and moral principles and is financially prudent, is chosen by the Committee six weeks prior to a Caritas Sunday.
 The selected organization, which may be local, national, or international, is profiled in the parish bulletin in the weeks before Caritas Sunday, and receives one quarter of the collection.
 Parishioners are invited to submit recommendations for the Committee’s consideration.

 The Caritas Committee welcomes suggestions for charitable organizations to share our Caritas collections with.
 These funds are to be shared with charitable nonprofit organizations whose policies are in line with Catholic principles and teaching.
 Nominate a Charitable Organization by contacting Lisa Dobis.